envoyproxy/gateway/site/content/en/latest/tasks/observability/grafana-integration.md

 Follow the steps from the [Gateway Observability](../gateway-observability) and [Proxy Observability](../proxy-observability#metrics) to enable Prometheus metrics for both Envoy Gateway (Control Plane) and Envoy Proxy (Data Plane).

-Envoy Gateway provides an add-ons Helm Chart, which includes all the observability components it needs.
+Envoy Gateway provides an add-ons Helm Chart, which includes all the needing observability components.

 Install the add-ons Helm Chart: